HenrikBechmann/react-infinite-grid-scroller/README.md

 For reportReferenceIndex, the host must provide the function, like so:
 ~~~
-const reportReferenceIndex = (index,reason) => {
+const reportReferenceIndex = (index, reason, cradlestate) => {

-    console.log('reporting reference index', index, reason)
+    console.log('reporting reference index', index, reason, cradlestate)

 }
 ~~~
 Then assign your function to `functions.reportReferenceIndex`.

-The reference index is the calculated item index (0-based) at the top left of the viewport.
-The reason can be 'scrolling' or 'setCradleContent:\<cradlestate\>', where \<cradlestate\> is the triggered state that causes a reset of the cradle's contents.
-The triggering state can be 'setup', 'resize', 'pivot', 'reload' or 'reposition'.
-Note that `reportReferenceIndex` returns a *firehose* of data, particularly with scrolling.
+The reference `index` is the calculated item index (0-based) at the top left of the viewport.
+The `reason` can be 'scrolling' or 'setCradleContent'.
+The `cradlestate` for scrolling can be 'ready' (normal) or 'repositioning' for rapid repositioning.
+For 'setCradleContent' `cradlestate` is the triggered state that causes a reset of the cradle's contents.
+The triggering state in this case can be 'setup', 'resize', 'pivot', 'reload' or 'reposition'.
+Note that `reportReferenceIndex` returns a *firehose* of data with scrolling.

 Here are details about the functions: